unnus/unnus/content/email-series/sparkup-patient-retention.md

 readingTime: "6"
 table_of_content:
 - Introduction
-- Research Phase
+- What is a brand persona
-- Creating patients persona
+- Creating brand persona
-- Differentiation strategy
-- Developing a positioning statement
+- Developing brand voice for your practice
 draft: false
 ---